weaviate/weaviate-io/developers/weaviate/configuration/indexing/hnsw-indexes.md

 <ConsiderComp/>

-## Collection configuration
+## Enable an HNSW index

-Configure an HNSW index for a collection:
+HNSW is the default vector index.
+You do not have to explicitly enable HNSW if you want to use the default vector index type.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python Client v4">